LERCAutomation/DataSearches-ArcPro-UserGuide/appendix/appendix.rst

 Change Log
 ==========

-**1.0.13**
+**1.1.0**
-(11th Apr 2025)
+(15th Apr 2025)
-    * :guilabel:`New` - New config variable <SearchMapName> for the name of the map window containing the search area layer
-    * :guilabel:`New` - New config variable <MapNames> for the map window names for all maps
-    * :guilabel:`New` - New config variable <LayoutNames> for the layout window names for all layouts
+    * :guilabel:`New` - Added config variables: SearchMapName, MapNames, LayoutNames, SearchRefElement, SiteNameElement, OrganisationElement, RadiusElement, BespokeElements, ZoomRatio and ZoomScales
-    * :guilabel:`New` - New config variable <ZoomScales> for a list of zoom scales to use for all layouts
+    * :guilabel:`New` - Added <MapLayers> config variable: MapName
-    * :guilabel:`New` - New MapLayers config variable <MapName> for the name of the map window to add output the layer to
     * :guilabel:`New` - Add buffer and search area to all map windows, if required
-    * :guilabel:`New` - Add kept outputs to specified map window for each layer
+    * :guilabel:`New` - Add kept outputs to specified map window name for each layer
-    * :guilabel:`New` - Set search reference, site name, organisation and radius text elements in all layout windows
+    * :guilabel:`New` - Set all preset and bespoke text elements in all layout windows
-    * :guilabel:`New` - Zoom to buffer or search area, at next largest zoom scale, in all layout windows
+    * :guilabel:`New` - Zoom to buffer or search area extent at specified zoom ratio in all layout windows
+    * :guilabel:`New` - Zoom out to next largest zoom scale in all layout windows, if required
-    * :guilabel:`Improved` - Zoom to buffer or search area in all map windows
+    * :guilabel:`Improved` - Zoom to buffer or search area extent at specified zoom ratio in all map windows
     * :guilabel:`Fix` - Display and set form comboboxes correctly when default values are blank
+    * :guilabel:`Removed` - Removed config variables: BufferUnitOptions, AddSelectedLayersOptions, OverwriteLabelOptions, CombinedSitesTableOptions

 **1.0.12**
 (17th Feb 2025)
-    * :guilabel:`Improved` - New config variable to output GIS files to separate sub-folder
+    * :guilabel:`Changed` - Added config variable 'GISFolder' to output GIS files to separate sub-folder
     * :guilabel:`Fix` - Ensure search area and buffer are always added to map if kept
     * :guilabel:`Fix` - Possible error when outputting if GIS layers not added to map